-This summer Parker enters his first year as the Head Coach of the Kitsap BlueJackets.
+This summer Parker enters his third year as the Head Coach of the Kitsap BlueJackets.
 The BlueJackets are members of the (West Coast League), a premier northwest collegiate baseball league.
 Before being named the new head coach Parker was the head assistant for the team from 2010-2011.
 He has been with the club since 2008.

 [ top ]

 Abe Lupkin enters his eighth season as assistant coach for the program in 2014.
 Coach Lupkin will work with catchers and coach third base for the Rangers this season.
 He has coached infielders, outfielders, and developed the team's strength and conditioning program in the past.